Co-op Career Fairs Student Information

 2. Update your Handshake profile.

-• Make sure your profile is up-to-date and set to Public so that employers will be able to find you.
+• Keep your profile up to date and set to Public so employers can find you.

-• Upload a current copy of your resume.
+• Upload a current copy of your resume as a PDF or have a QR code ready for sharing.

 3. Prepare and practice your elevator pitch.